akhsunna/storage_and_processing_data_labs/README.md

-Lab with mongo & s3
+Lab with mongo & aws s3